ElasticsearchTraining/ElasticsearchJavaSample/README.md

 ElasticsearchJavaSample
 =======================

 This is a sample project to demonstrate the ElasticSearch Java API's.
 I use this project as part of trainings on ElasticSearch.
+I have developed the project using Codenvy (IDE), Travis CI (CI-CD), Coveralls (Coverage) and deployed it on Heroku (PaaS).

 Project Details:
 ----------------